-- 6.18.
+6.17.
 The school recognises that praise is key to making pupils feel loved and valued and ensuring that their work and efforts are celebrated.
-Whilst it is important to receive praise from teachers, the school also understands that peer praise is effective for creating a positive and fun environment, and value amongst pupils. - 6.19.
-When giving praise, teachers ensure: - They define the behaviour that is being rewarded either by the recognition board, using Heart Values. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only work produced. - Perseverance and independence are encouraged. - 6.20.
-Teachers ensure that praise is not given continuously without reason and only when a pupil's efforts, work or behaviour needs to be recognised. - 6.21.
-Praise that is given is always sincere and is never followed with immediate criticism. - 6.22.
-Teachers encourage pupils to praise one another, and praise another pupil to the teacher, if they see them modelling good behaviour. - 6.23 If praise is given either using the recognition board or with a house point these cannot be taken away from the pupil.
+Whilst it is important to receive praise from teachers, the school also understands that peer praise is effective for creating a positive and fun environment, and value amongst pupils.

+6.18.
+When giving praise, teachers ensure:

+- They define the behaviour that is being rewarded either by the recognition board, using Heart Values. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only work produced. - Perseverance and independence are encouraged.

+6.19.
+Teachers ensure that praise is not given continuously without reason and only when a pupil's efforts, work or behaviour needs to be recognised.

+6.20.
+Teachers encourage pupils to praise one another, and praise another pupil to the teacher, if they see them modelling good behaviour.

+6.23 If praise is given either using the recognition board or with a house point these cannot be taken away from the pupil.